phueb/EntropicStartTheory/README.md

 ## Usage

+### For Lab Members

-First, obtain access to the lab's file server.
+If you are a member of the lab, you should first obtain access to the lab's file server.
 Next, find the locations to the source code folders for the custom dependencies.
 Assuming new packages are installed into a virtual environment at, `venv/lib/pyton3.7/site-packages/`, you can submit jobs with `ludwig`: